cardillan/mindcode/IDEAS.markdown

   * already existing blocks (typically blocks 2x2 or bigger placed in previous row/column) are skipped
 * Automatically add tags based on categories or types of contained blocks
   * Allow loading configuration/tag mapping for categories from file so that it can be shared among schematics
-* Make decompiler assign labels to all blocks and use the labels for all block references (e.g. in bridge or power node connections).
+* Make decompiler assign labels to all blocks and use the labels for all block references (e.g., in bridge or power node connections).
 * Support for schematics reuse by:
   * placing schematic into schematic